-and afterwards, when time may serve, to become open enemies and persecutors of the same, under vain hope of the pope's dispensation, devised against the word of God, to his greater confusion, and their double condemnation in the day of the Lord Jesus: We, therefore, willing to take away all suspicion of hypocrisy, and of such double dealing with God and his kirk, protest, and call the Searcher of all hearts for witness, That our minds and hearts do fully agree with this our confession, promise, oath, and subscription; so that we are not moved with any worldly respect, but are persuaded only in our conscience, through the knowledge and love of God's true religion, imprinted in our hearts by the Holy Spirit, as we shall answer to him in the day when the secrets of all hearts shall be disclosed.
+"And seeing that many are stirred up of Satan, and that Roman Antichrist, to promise, swear, subscribe, and for a time use the holy sacraments in the kirk deceitfully, against their own conscience: minding hereby, first, under the external cloak of religion, secretly to corrupt and subvert God's true religion within the kirk; and afterwards, when time may serve, to become open enemies and persecutors of the same, under vain hope of the pope's dispensation, devised against the word of God, to his greater confusion, and their double condemnation in the day of the Lord Jesus: We, therefore, willing to take away all suspicion of hypocrisy, and of such double dealing with God and His kirk, protest, and call the Searcher of all hearts for witness, That our minds and hearts do fully agree with this our confession, promise, oath, and subscription; so that we are not moved with any worldly respect, but are persuaded only in our conscience, through the knowledge and love of God's true religion, imprinted in our hearts by the Holy Spirit, as we shall answer to Him in the day when the secrets of all hearts shall be disclosed.

-"And because we perceive, that the quietness and stability of our religion and kirk both depend upon the safety and good behaviour of the king's majesty, as upon a comfortable instrument of God's mercy granted to this country, for the maintaining of his kirk, and ministration of justice among us; we protest and promise with our hearts, under the same oath, hand-writ, and pains, that we shall defend his person and authority with our goods, bodies, and lives, in the defence of Christ, his evangel, liberties of our country, ministration of justice, and punishment of iniquity, against all enemies within this realm or without, as we desire our God to be a strong and merciful defender to us in the day of our death, and coming of our Lord Jesus Christ; to whom, with the Father, and the Holy Spirit, be all honour and glory eternally.-AMEN."
+"And because we perceive, that the quietness and stability of our religion and kirk both depend upon the safety and good behavior of the king's majesty, as upon a comfortable instrument of God's mercy granted to this country, for the maintaining of His kirk, and ministration of justice among us we protest and promise with our hearts, under the same oath, hand-writ, and pains, that we shall defend His person and authority with our goods, bodies, and lives in the defence of Christ, His evangel, liberties of our country, ministration of justice, and punishment of iniquity, against all enemies within this realm or without, as we desire our God to be a strong and merciful defender to us in the day of our death, and coming of our Lord Jesus Christ; to whom, with the Father, and the Holy Spirit, be all honor and glory eternally.
+AMEN."

-After much defection and backslidings, this covenant was renewed in a bond suited to the circumstances of the time, in the year 1638; and in the year 1643, the steadfast friends of the reformation cause in Great Britain and Ireland, being at the same time engaged in a severe conflict for civil rights and privileges, entered into a covenant, entitled, "The Solemn League and Covenant of Scotland, England, and Ireland."
+After much defection and backslidings, this covenant was renewed in a bond suited to the circumstances of the time, in the year 1638; and in the year 1643, the steadfast friends of the reformation cause in Great Britain and Ireland, being at the same time engaged in a severe conflict for civil rights and privileges, entered into a covenant, entitled, "The Solemn League and Covenant of Scotland, England and Ireland."
 The tenor whereof follows:

-"WE, noblemen, barons, knights, gentlemen, citi-zens, burgesses, ministers of the gospel, and commons of all sorts, in the kingdoms of Scotland, England, and Ireland,1 by the providence of God, living under one king, and being of one reformed religion, and having before our eyes the glory of God, and the advancement of the kingdom of our Lord and Saviour Jesus Christ, the honour and happiness of the king's majesty, and his posterity, and the true public liberty, safety, and peace of the kingdoms, wherein every one's private condition is included; and calling to mind the treacherous and bloody plots, conspiracies, attempts, and practices of the enemies of God against the true religion, and professors thereof in all places, especially in these three kingdoms, ever since the reformation of religion ; and how much their rage, power, and presumption are, of late, and at this time, increased and exercised, whereof the deplorable state of the church and kingdom of Ireland, the distressed state of the church and kingdom of England, and the dangerous state of the church and kingdom of Scotland, are present and public testimo-
+"WE, noblemen, barons, knights, gentlemen, citizens, burgesses, ministers of the gospel, and commons of all sorts, in the kingdoms of Scotland, England and Ireland, by the providence of God, living under one king, and being of one reformed religion, and having before our eyes the glory of God, and the advancement of the kingdom of our Lord and Savior Jesus Christ, the honor and happiness of the king's majesty, and his posterity, and the true public liberty, safety, and peace of the kingdoms,

 1 It is alleged by many in this land, that none of the inhabitants of Ireland entered into the solemn league and covenant.
 This is far from being true, for the English parliament made an ordinance requiring the Protestants in Ireland to take the covenant; in consequence of which, about the year 1643, near one hundred thousand did enter into it.
-See BROWN'S HISTORY of the Church in Ireland, page 313.
+See Brown's History of the Church of Ireland, page 313.